margot-mcewen/pkclient/README.md

 # pkclient
-Python client for pktriggercord server, remote control of Pentax cameras
+A Python client for the pktriggercord server, allowing remote control of Pentax DSLR cameras.

 ![Screenshot from 2025-06-06 22-22-38](https://github.com/user-attachments/assets/ea16dd75-bd95-4abf-b697-9579dfe1d321)

 I'm not a very good programmer, so if this breaks your camera it's not my fault.
 I've tried to put in some protections to stop you from doing anything really stupid (e.g. overflowing the camera's buffer).